Dental Implant Marketing: 4 Ways to Reach Your Ideal Patients

 Drawing traffic back to your website should be a top goal of your social media marketing efforts.
 So make sure you promote every new blog post you write, and include attractive images, relevant hashtags, and other elements that encourage clicks.

-Use your social media automation tool to make sure your blog post share goes out when most of your followers are online and engaging.
+Use a social media automation tool (we like Hootsuite) to make sure your blog post share goes out when most of your followers are online and engaging.
 For most platforms, you should share your content more than once to get the most attention.
-You can promote the same post on Twitter 4 or 5 times, and on Facebook 2 times, for example.
-For less busy platforms like Google+, one share is enough.
+You can promote the same post on Twitter 4 or 5 times (because the half life of a tweet is so short), and on Facebook a couple times, for example.
+For less busy platforms one share should be adequate.

 - Do more than just post